Gut Microbial Clock: How Gut Bacteria Shape Sleep, Cravings, and Circadian Timing

 This final article reveals how microbes keep time — and why your internal clock depends on theirs.

-COMMON QUESTIONS ABOUT THE GUT MICROBIAL CLOCK
+FREQUENTLY ASKED QUESTIONS ABOUT THE GUT MICROBIAL CLOCK:

 1. Can gut bacteria really control my sleep cycle?